HP Spectre x360 Black Friday Deal 2021: Cheapest Price Today | Digital Trends

 Of course, we can’t forget gamers.
 The previously mentioned Intel i5 processor and Iris Xe graphics card are enough to support moderate games, and 8GB of RAM will let you run one somewhat demanding game at a time without slowing you down.
 Having a tablet and a laptop in one package lets you play traditional games and mobile games on the same device.

 The Spectre x360 comes with all the bells and whistles you’d expect from an HP laptop.
-You get a 720p webcam built in, USB and Thunderbolt ports, a fast-charging battery, and a fingerprint reader.
-Right now you can get the whole package for only $841, $260 off the retail price of $1,101.
+You get a 720p webcam built-in, USB and Thunderbolt ports, a fast-charging battery, and a fingerprint reader.
+Right now, you can get the whole package for only $830, $270 off the retail price of $1,100.
 Act fast before it disappears!

 Should you shop this HP Spectre x360 Black Friday deal or wait until Cyber Monday?